-3.1 A person who knows that it is or may become a party to proceedings that have been commenced or who knows that it may become a party to proceedings that may be commenced is under the following duties ("the Disclosure Duties") to the court-

-(1) to take reasonable steps to preserve documents in its control that may be relevant to any issue in the proceedings;

-(2) once proceedings have commenced against it or by it and in accordance with the provisions of this pilot scheme, to disclose, regardless of any order for disclosure made, known adverse documents, unless they are privileged;.
-The latest time(s) for disclosing known adverse documents are those set out in paragraphs 9.1 to 9.3);

-(3) to comply with any order for disclosure made by the court;

-(4) to undertake any search for documents in a responsible and conscientious manner to fulfil the stated purpose of the search;

-(5) to act honestly in relation to the process of giving disclosure and reviewing documents disclosed by the other party; and

-(6) to use reasonable efforts to avoid providing documents to another party that have no relevance to the Issues for Disclosure in the proceedings.

-3.2 Legal representatives who have the conduct of litigation on behalf of a party to proceedings that have been commenced, or who are instructed with a view to the conduct of litigation where their client knows it may become a party to proceedings that have been or may be commenced, are under the following duties to the court-

-(1) to take reasonable steps to preserve documents within their control that may be relevant to any issue in the proceedings;

-(2) to take reasonable steps to advise and assist the party to comply with its Disclosure Duties;

-(3) to liaise and cooperate with the legal representatives of the other parties to the proceedings (or the other parties where they do not have legal representatives) so as to promote the reliable, efficient and cost-effective conduct of disclosure, including through the use of technology;

-(4) to act honestly in relation to the process of giving disclosure and reviewing documents disclosed by the other party; and

-(5) to undertake a review to satisfy themselves that any claim by the party to privilege from disclosing a document is properly made and the reason for the claim to privilege is sufficiently explained.

-3.3 The duties under paragraph 3.1 and 3.2 above are continuing duties that last until the conclusion of the proceedings (including any appeal) or until it is clear there will be no proceedings.

-3.4 Where there is a known adverse document but it has not been located, the duty to disclose the document is met by that fact being disclosed, subject to any further order that the court may make.
+- 3.1 A person who knows that it is or may become a party to proceedings that have been commenced or who knows that it may become a party to proceedings that may be commenced is under the following duties ("the Disclosure Duties") to the court- - (1) to take reasonable steps to preserve documents in its control that may be relevant to any issue in the proceedings; - (2) once proceedings have commenced against it or by it no later than the time(s) set out in paragraphs 9.1 to 9.3, to disclose, regardless of any order for disclosure made, known adverse documents, unless they are privileged.
+The latest time(s) for disclosing known adverse documents are those set out in paragraphs 9.1 to 9.3); This duty exists regardless of whether or not any order for disclosure is made; - (3) to comply with any order for disclosure made by the court; - (4) to undertake any search for documents in a responsible and conscientious manner to fulfil the stated purpose of the search; - (5) to act honestly in relation to the process of giving disclosure and reviewing documents disclosed by the other party; and - (6) to use reasonable efforts to avoid providing documents to another party that have no relevance to the Issues for Disclosure in the proceedings. - 3.2 Legal representatives who have the conduct of litigation on behalf of a party to proceedings that have been commenced, or who are instructed with a view to the conduct of litigation where their client knows it may become a party to proceedings that have been or may be commenced, are under the following duties to the court- - (1) to take reasonable steps to preserve documents within their control that may be relevant to any issue in the proceedings; - (2) to take reasonable steps to advise and assist the party to comply with its Disclosure Duties; - (3) to liaise and cooperate with the legal representatives of the other parties to the proceedings (or the other parties where they do not have legal representatives) so as to promote the reliable, efficient and cost-effective conduct of disclosure, including through the use of technology; - (4) to act honestly in relation to the process of giving disclosure and reviewing documents disclosed by the other party; and - (5) to undertake a review to satisfy themselves that any claim by the party to privilege from disclosing a document is properly made and the reason for the claim to privilege is sufficiently explained. - 3.3 The duties under paragraphparagraphs 3.1 and 3.2 above are continuing duties that last until the conclusion of the proceedings (including any appeal) or until it is clear there will be no proceedings. - 3.4 Where there is a known adverse document but it has not been located, the duty to disclose the document is met by that fact being disclosed, subject to any further order that the court may make.